-I just wrote a two Yegge long blogpost on the performance of the Persistent Vector, along with some ways to speed the Clojure implementation a bit up.
+I have written a rather long blogpost on the performance of the Persistent Vector, along with some ways to speed the Clojure implementation a bit up.
 It's available on Persistent Vector Performance and I believe a good read if you're interested in these kinds of details.
 For people not that interested in the details, it's probably best to have a look at the summary instead.